The Life of Leonardo da Vinci, Italian Renaissance Artist

 offered opportunity for human study on the battlefield.

-During the life of Leonardo da Vinci, patronage never seemed to be lacking, although his patronwere not exclusively interested in only
+During the life of Leonardo da Vinci, patronage never seemed

-sponsoring his art.
-According to Giorgio Vasari,
+interested in only sponsoring his art.
+According to

-biographer and historian of many prominent Italian Renaissance artists such as Michelangelo and Raphael, da Vinci was as much
+Italian Renaissance artists such as Michelangelo and

-sought out for his wit and charm as for his mastery of art painting.
-The city of Florence, where da Vinci spent his early adulthood was a
+of art painting.
+The city of Florence, where da Vinci spent his

-cultural maelstrom of craftsmen, artists, and wealthy patrons.
-It is no surprise then that it was here that so many Italian Renaissance artists
+and wealthy patrons.
+It is no surprise then that it was here

 Brenda Harness, Art Historian